Laparoscopy allows specialists to view the organs in the abdomen in real-time and without the need for open surgery.

-Simply put, diagnostic laparoscopy allows specialists to view the organs in the abdomen in real time and without the need for open surgery.
+Simply put, diagnostic laparoscopy allows specialists to view the organs in the abdomen in real-time and without the need for open surgery.
 Here, a laparoscopic surgeon makes tiny incisions and uses technology for a clearer look at the organs in the abdomen.
 This diagnostic procedure has immense value in coming to a conclusive diagnosis for particularly difficult health conditions.
-To better understand it, here’s answers to common questions asked about laparoscopy or diagnostic laparoscopy.
+To better understand it, here are answers to common questions asked about laparoscopy or diagnostic laparoscopy.

-Laparoscopy surgeries can be performed at hospitals or clinics, and patients usually get discharged the same day.
+Hospitals and clinics perform laparoscopy surgeries and patients are usually discharged the same day.
 Doctors usually administer general anaesthesia, which means you’ll be unconscious during the procedure and will feel no pain whatsoever.
 The incision is made below the belly button and then carbon dioxide is used to inflate the abdomen for a better picture of the organs.
-Typically, anywhere between 1 and 4 incisions are made, each up to 2 centimetres in length; however, the number of incisions may vary based on the need.
-After completing the examination, the incisions are stitched up and primed for healing.
-In some cases, doctors may administer local anaesthesia, which mean you’ll be awake for the procedure, but feel no pain.
+Typically, anywhere between 1 and 4 incisions are made, each up to 2 centimeters in length; however, the number of incisions may vary based on the need.
+The doctors stitch up the incisions after completing the examination.
+In some cases, doctors may administer local anaesthesia, which means you’ll be awake for the procedure, but feel no pain.

 Besides examining the organs in the abdomen, laparoscopy is also done to pinpoint the source of discomfort in the area.
 It is the last-ditch effort to come to a conclusive diagnosis and due to its invasive nature, it is very effective.
 The need for it can arise when other imaging techniques like a CT scan, ultrasound, or MRI scan don’t provide enough data for a diagnosis.
 Moreover, due to the fact that surgery is involved, it is also during this time that doctors can perform biopsies of certain organs for testing.